Steel Dynamics Inc. (STLD) Shares Down Despite Recent Market Volatility

-Steel Dynamics Inc. (NASDAQ: STLD)’s stock price has decreased by -0.67 compared to its previous closing price of 117.08.
-Despite this, the company has seen a loss of -11.22% in its stock price over the last five trading days.
+Steel Dynamics Inc. (NASDAQ: STLD)’s stock price has decreased by -12.50 compared to its previous closing price of 116.29. however, the company has experienced a -23.27% decrease in its stock price over the last five trading days.
 MarketWatch.com reported on 01/28/23 that How to invest in ‘green steel’ disrupters: U.S. company gets ArcelorMittal backing and more stocks to watch

 Is It Worth Investing in Steel Dynamics Inc. (NASDAQ: STLD) Right Now?